 Class Activity Schedule: You will need to consult the Class Activities Schedule to keep up-to-date with text reading assignments, lab assignments, quizzes and exams.
 In order to effectively meet the learning objectives for this course, this schedule will likely be modified as the semester progresses.
-You can always access a current version of the Class Activities Schedule at the following link. http://gervind.faculty.mjc.edu/default.html.
-From there, follow the Biology 101 link and check at the bottom left corner of the page)
+It is your responsibility to keep up-to-date on any changes to the schedule.
+You can always access a current version of the Class Activities Schedule at the following link. http://gervind.faculty.mjc.edu/biology 111/bio 111 home.html (link is at the bottom left corner of the page)